krinkinmu/krinkinmu.github.io/_posts/2020-07-05-beaglebone-software-update.md

   do that.

 Beside the memory card we would need some software.
-At the very least we need [U-Boot] and [LinuxKernel] that we want to install on the device and the tools required to build them.
+At the very least we need [U-Boot] and [Linux Kernel] that we want to install on the device and the tools required to build them.

-In this post I will cover how to load [LinuxKernel] on the device remotely using [TFTP].
-This will not store the [LinuxKernel] on the device permanently and, as a result, it's not an appropriate method to create a device that will be able to work standalone.
-However, if you are developing and need to change [LinuxKernel], [U-Boot] or other pieces of software often it's easier to load them remotely.
+In this post I will cover how to load [Linux Kernel] on the device remotely using [TFTP].
+This will not store the [Linux Kernel] on the device permanently and, as a result, it's not an appropriate method to create a device that will be able to work standalone.
+However, if you are developing and need to change [Linux Kernel], [U-Boot] or other pieces of software often it's easier to load them remotely.

 On the same note, I will also use [NFS] for the root file system.
 That makes it